Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What is the current tax year in the UK?

 As for why the tax year is worked out from such odd dates - well, it's complicated.
-The short answer is to blame Pope Gregory XIII and the fact that September 1752 was missing 11 days.
+The short answer is that Pope Gregory XIII messed everything up and September 1752 was missing 11 days.
 After that, things get tricky...